 Welcome to a place that is born out of loss.
 In it, I will cook my way through grief.
 My name is Becca.
 On May 19th, 2018 my best friend Abby died suddenly and unexpectedly leaving me forever changed.

 This solo exercise is an expression of love and sorrow.
 It is a way to honor her life, remember our connection and heal my way forward through the comfort of a kitchen, a physical space where I feel at home.
 I am an amateur cook with a knack for finding exceptional recipes.
 The kitchen I will post from is in a studio apartment I leased for one year starting in June 2019 and ending in May 2020.
 I do not live there.
 I cook and contemplate there.

-I have chosen 12 cookbooks from my library.
-I will cook and bake my way through as many recipes as possible each month.
-The catch: each post will be a first trial recipe.
-Like life…no practice run.
-The idea is to begin with the books I have collected over the years but never had the time to seriously explore and learn.
-And what also occurred to me in this grief process is the importance of practicing presence.
-I don’t need anything more than a beginner’s mind and an open heart.
-That feels like an authentic launching point.
-Abby would be pleased.
-Here I go.
+I have chosen twelve cookbooks from my library.
+I will cook, bake, photograph and share my way through as many recipes as possible each month.
+The plan: each recipe will be a first trial for me.
+Like in life…no practice run.
+The idea is to work with the books I have collected over the years but somehow didn’t have enough time or focus to seriously explore.
+Also, It has occurred to me in this process of grief, the importance of practicing presence with whatever I am feeling.
+Feel the feels, so to speak.
+I really don’t need anything more than a beginner’s mind and an open heart.
+That seems like an authentic launching point.
+Abby would have been pleased.
 Let’s get cooking!